HughG/holygradle-plugins/developer-readme.md

    - one for publishing plugin snapshots for testing modifications to plugins without affecting existing plugin users.
    If you prefer you could use just one repository.

-# Getting started - with a clean checkout
+# Getting started with a clean checkout

+## Creating gradle.properties
 Create 'gradle.properties' in the root of your workspace add define these properties:
 ```
 artifactoryServer=<fully qualified domain name of artifactory server, including port if necessary,